Edward J. Hall

-Edward J. Hall, also known as Ned Hall, is an American philosopher and Norman E. Vuilleumier Professor of Philosophy at Harvard University.
-He is known for his expertise on philosophy of science and epistemology.
+Edward Jonathan Hall (born 1966), also known as Ned Hall, is an American philosopher and Norman E. Vuilleumier Professor of Philosophy at Harvard University.
+He is known for his expertise on metaphysics, philosophy of science, and epistemology.

 Education and career

 Hall graduated from Reed College in 1987, and earned his Ph.D. in philosophy at Princeton University in 1996.
 He taught at MIT until 2005, when he moved to Harvard.